Chess: Chess variants

 There are more than two thousand published chess variants, games with similar but different rules, most of which are of relatively recent origin.

 They include modern variations employing different rules (e.g. losing chess and Chess960 (Note: In 2008 FIDE added Chess960 rules to an appendix of the Handbook.
-This section is now classified under "Guidelines", indicating that the rules presented do not have the weight of FIDE law.)), different armies (e.g. Dunsany's chess), non-standard pieces (e.g. Capablanca chess and Falcon–hunter chess), and different board geometries (e.g. hexagonal chess and infinite chess).
+This section is now classified under "Guidelines", indicating that the rules presented do not have the weight of FIDE law.)), different armies (e.g. Dunsany's chess and Weak!), non-standard pieces (e.g. Capablanca chess and Falcon–hunter chess), and different board geometries (e.g. hexagonal chess and infinite chess).

 In the context of chess variants, chess is commonly referred to as orthodox chess, orthochess, and classic chess.